Foglight/dockerimage/FglAMDockerImage/README.md

 ## FglAM image building guide
 Here are the steps about how to build your own FglAM Docker Image:
 * Download the files: FglAM-{version}-linux-x86_64.bin, [installer.properties](https://github.com/Foglight/dockerimage/blob/master/FglAMDockerImage/installer.properties), [Dockerfile](https://github.com/Foglight/dockerimage/blob/master/FglAMDockerImage/Dockerfile), [docker-entrypoint.sh](https://github.com/Foglight/dockerimage/blob/master/FglAMDockerImage/docker-entrypoint.sh) \
-You can check the instructions of the above files in "Files Instructions" section at the end of the document.
+You can check the instructions of the above files in "Additional Information" section at the end of the document.
 * Put them together in the same folder and cd to that folder.
 * Execute below command to build the FglAM image: